Recording data

 Using the data analysis window - heading data

-Heading information is required only when your echo sounder transducer is not at the exact horizontal position as your GPS antenna.
-In this case it has to be present to be able to calculate the position offset between the two sensors.
+Heading information is required only when your echo sounder transducer is not at the exact horizontal position of your GPS antenna.
+In this case, it must be present to calculate the position offset between the two sensors.

-The first column shows true heading, which is in most times calculated by the GPS (only when moving ) and send to the software using the VTG NMEA0183 sentence.
-When the second column is used, the heading is a magnetic heading provided by a (flux)compass, gyro or IMU.
+The first column shows true heading, which is usually calculated by the GPS (only when moving) and sent to the software using the VTG NMEA0183 sentence.
+When the second column is used, the heading is a magnetic heading provided by a (flux) compass, gyro or IMU.

 True heading information recorded at 1Hz intervals.

-When both true and magnetic heading are stored, you can instruct Hydromagic which one to use by selecting either true or magnetic heading under the 'Calibration' tab in the preferences screen.
+When both true and magnetic heading are stored, you can instruct Hydromagic which one to use by selecting either true or magnetic heading under the 'Calibration' tab in the preferences window.

 Using the data analysis window - speed data

-When processing Hydromagic raw data files, speed is not used.
-It is however recorded to be able to check the speed the data was recorded on, and for future purposes (for instance the ability to calculate missing position data points by using speed and course).
-Speed is normally reported by the GPS receiver.
+When processing Hydromagic raw data files, speed data is not used.
+However, it is recorded to check the speed at which the data was recorded and for future purposes (such as the ability to calculate missing position data points using speed and course).
+Speed data is normally reported by the GPS receiver.

 Speed information recorded at 1Hz intervals.